KsRenu/C-sharp_learnings/README.md

         10.Given an integer, create a function that returns the next prime.
 If the number is prime, return the number itself.

 <img width="1440" alt="Screenshot 2022-12-12 at 8 18 07 PM" src="https://user-images.githubusercontent.com/87896770/207075633-bf62698d-7780-40e9-9125-8348b1837941.png">

+# Learnings:
+        1.Store and retrieve data using string literals 2.Perform basic string formatting in c#
+        3.perform basic operations on numbers in c# 4.Call methods from .NET class library using C# 5.Adding decision logic to the code
+        6.Arrays and foreach
+        7.Conventions, comments and witespaces
+        8.Boolean expressions
+        9.Variable scope and logic using code blocks